Georgia Bulldogs basketball: 2009–2018: Mark Fox era

 On April 3, 2009, Nevada head coach Mark Fox was announced as the next head coach of the Bulldogs.

 In nine seasons with Fox, the Bulldogs posted a 163–133 record and made the NCAA tournament twice, in 2011 and 2015.
 In both instances, the Bulldogs exited in the Round of 64.

 Fox was fired on March 10, 2018 following an 18–15 finish to the 2017–18 season as the Bulldogs failed to qualify for any postseason competition.

 2018–2022: Tom Crean era

 On March 15, 2018, former Marquette and Indiana head coach Tom Crean was announced as the next head coach of the Bulldogs.

 Anthony Edwards, Georgia native and first overall pick of the 2020 NBA draft, played his only year of college basketball for the Bulldogs in 2019-20.

 2022–present: Mike White era

 On March 13, 2022, former Florida head coach Mike White was announced as the next head coach of the Bulldogs.

+Under White, the Bulldogs made back-to-back NCAA Tournament appearances in 2025 and 2026.